 - The best way to babyproof a room is to see the space from your infant's perspective: Get on your knees and notice what can be grabbed from a crawling position and what's on the floor.

 - Don't get too annoyed when your baby throws his rattle on the floor for the umpteenth time.
 The game helps him learn about cause and effect.

-- While you're thinking about safety, make sure your smoke detectors are working -- check them monthly -- and brush up on your family's fire escape plan.
+- While you're thinking about safety, make sure your smoke detectors and carbon monoxide detectors are working -- check them monthly -- and brush up on your family's fire escape plan.
 You do have one, right?